zandigohar/Bioinformatics_Basics/README.md

-# Bioinformatics_Basics
-Basic Algorithms in Bioinformatics
+# Basic Algorithms in Bioinformatics

 Some of the covered concepts are:
 1. BLOSUM and BLOSUMXX matrices